strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/limacharlie/limacharlie.md

 Once those fields are filled, check the box that says "By checking this box, I hereby agree and consent to the Terms of Service and Privacy Policy."

-Now click "Get Started"
+Click "Get Started"

 Then click "Create Organization"

 <img src="attachments/create_an_organization.PNG" alt="register an account" width="500" />

-Then you can enter the following information into the fields, you create your fictional organization, maybe Stark Industries?
-Hint Hint
+Then you can enter the following information into the fields, you create your fictional organization.

 <img src="attachments/organization_setup_menu.PNG" alt="register an account" width="500" />

-Then Click Create Organization.
+Click Create Organization.

-There may be be a small delay here while Lima Charlie creates the new company.
+There may be be a small delay while Lima Charlie creates the new company.

-You may notice from the picture below that it is possible to use this tool to manage more than one company or organization at a time.
+It is possible to use this tool to manage more than one company or organization at a time.

 Once the page finishes loading you will see a menu appear and your fake company.
 Please select your ficticious company.

 <img src="attachments/ficticious_company_selection.PNG" alt="register an account" width="700" />

-Once you have selected your ficticious company, you can look around and see all the options that this tool has too offer!
+Once you have selected your ficticious company, you can look around and see all the options that this tool has too offer.

 For this demonstration we will be creating a sensor for our windows machine and then setting off atomic red to test if our filter catches it.